UCSD-ECEMAE-148/148sp26-spring-2026-final-project-team-8/README.md

 ## Acknowledgments

-Big thanks to Professor Jack Silberman and our TAs for the guidance and support throughout the quarter.
+Big thanks to Professor Jack Silberman and our TAs (Jose and Winston) for the guidance and support throughout the quarter.
 The base robot platform and Docker environment come from [ucsd_robocar_hub2](https://gitlab.com/ucsd_robocar2/ucsd_robocar_hub2).

 ---